rnaguru/pooptweets/README.md

 * save a png file;
 * tweet to @rnaguru using rtweet with WebAuth 1.0 authentication via Github secrets;
 * tweet again but with RSV, IAV, IBV plots, with a similar method as above.
 This code is incorporated into `pooptweets.yml`
+* Post to Bluesky using bskyr.
+Authentication via Bluesky app password and Github repo secrets.

 **Detailed pipeline**